-- or temperature that may run off, seep, percolate, leach, or wash into surface or groundwater so as to contaminate, pollute, or harm such waters. - All storage facilities for fuel, chemicals, chemical or industrial wastes, and biodegradable raw materials, shall meet the standards of the New Hampshire Department of Environmental Services (NH DES), including but not limited to Env-Wq 401. - 5.
+- 1. All applicable provisions of the Shoreland Protection Act have been adequately addressed pursuant to RSA 483-B. - 2.
+Additional provisions from Section 8.17 Shoreland Protection; - a.
+No person shall locate, store, discharge, or permit the discharge of any treated, untreated, or inadequately treated liquid, gaseous, or solid materials of such nature, quantity, noxiousness, toxicity, or temperature that may run off, seep, percolate, leach, or wash into surface or groundwater so as to contaminate, pollute, or harm such waters. - b.
+All storage facilities for fuel, chemicals, chemical or industrial wastes, and biodegradable raw materials, shall meet the standards of the New Hampshire Department of Environmental Services (NH DES), including but not limited to Env-Wq 401. - c.
 Projects of such magnitude as to require a US EPA Phase II Permit or a US EPA NPDES General Permit for stormwater discharge from construction activities shall comply with the standards of the NH DES and the US EPA with respect to the export of total suspended solids and/or phosphorous.
 If the project does not require a stormwater permit, it shall be designed to minimize the export of phosphorous from the site to the extent reasonable with the proposed use and the characteristics of the site.